Books and stories form the heart and soul of our characters as our emotional engagement with texts lays down our memories and moulds our identities.

-Jolabokaflod CIC is running a crowdfunding campaign for BookDate at CrowdPatch to raise funds, followers and marketing buzz to build an online version of the idea for people to use as a real-world resource.
+Jolabokaflod CIC will run a crowdfunding campaign for BookDate at CrowdPatch – post-lockdown – to raise funds, followers and marketing buzz to build an online version of the idea for people to use as a real-world resource.
 We shall donate 10% of the contributions we raise to Worldreader.

 There is profitable synergy and symbiosis between BookDate and Bokpersona.